 Ammonia (NH3) and nitrite (NO2) are toxic to aquarium fish even with the lowest concentration.
-As fish keepers, we must keep both of them at zero in the aquariums all the time in order to keep fish alive.
+As fish keepers, we must keep both of them at zero in the aquariums all the time to keep fish alive.
 While most fish might not just drop dead on the first sign of low concentration of ammonia and nitrite, they will be permanently damaged if the problem is not getting fixed soon.

 What are ammonia and nitrite?
 Why are they in the fish tank?

 Ammonia is a waste released by the aquarium fish.
-Not only do the fish constantly produce ammonia through their gills, but the fish poop and leftover fish food will also break down and produce more ammonia.
+Not only do the fish continuously produce ammonia through their gills, but the fish poop and leftover fish food will also break down and produce more ammonia.
 In other words, it is impossible to stop the continuous production of ammonia in a fish aquarium as long as there is fish.
-Nitrite is a temporary product of aquarium nitrogen cycle, when some of the good bacteria in the aquarium system attempt to break down ammonia and turn it to nitrate.
+Nitrite is a temporary product of aquarium nitrogen cycle when some of the good bacteria in the aquarium system attempt to break down ammonia and turn it to nitrate.
 While nitrate is harmless at low concentration, nitrite is even more deadly than ammonia to the aquarium fish.

 Possible causes for ammonia and nitrite spikes in a cycled aquarium

-An ammonia and nitrite spike in a well cycled aquarium can only mean one of the two things:
+An ammonia and nitrite spike in a well-cycled aquarium can only mean one of the two things:

 This can happen when you have used some strong medications for your fish.
 Or perhaps you have washed the filter media too “clean” by using untreated tap water or squeezed it too hard and too many times.
 When you have fewer bacteria doing their job of converting ammonia and nitrite to nitrate, it is easy to understand why there is a surplus of ammonia and nitrite in the fish tank.

-B. There is an increase in ammonia production in the fish tank.
+2. There is an increase in ammonia production in the fish tank.

 How to deal with ammonia and nitrite spike in an aquarium?